So you've mastered how to post the perfect #TravelEnvy pics, but do you know all the ways to save money on your next holiday getaway?

-It's all in the timing: booking a flight in the middle of the week (try for a Tuesday or Wednesday) is the cheapest time to get your tickets, and travelling on Saturdays is also unpopular.
-As a general rule, never book flights on a Friday - it'll cost you.
+It's all in the timing: booking a mid-week flight (try for a Tuesday or Wednesday) is the cheapest time to get your tickets.
+Travelling on Saturdays is also unpopular.
+As a general rule, never book a Friday flight - it'll cost you.

 Booking a trip during "shoulder season" - that perfect time when the crowds of peak season have disappeared, before the weather in your destination of choice takes a turn for the worse - will not only save you money, but has the added benefit of giving you more personal space on holiday.
 Shoulder season changes from place to place so do some research to see when is best to visit your dream destination.

-Parents of school-age children may feel stifled by school holiday timetafbles, but there are still ways to get a deal (and avoid pesky school fines): timing your trip towards the end of the school holidays rather than the beginning will be cheaper than at any other time of summer.
-As reported in the Daily Mail, a survey by travel comparison site, SkyScanner, showed you can save up to 45% on your holiday by staycationing until later in the summer.
+Parents of school-age children may feel restricted by school holiday timetables.
+But there are still ways to get a good deal (and avoid pesky school fines): timing your trip towards the end of the school holidays rather than the beginning will be cheaper than at any other time of summer.

 Another option?
 Try booking in your big family holiday for the October half-term break instead of the summer months - you can save 25-40% over peak summer prices.